(With thanks to Michael Clayton)

 Musical Training: Grandfather taught him to play mouth organ when he was 10.
 Won talent contest at Butlin’s.
 Hearing Little Walter’s harp on Bo Diddley’s “Pretty Thing” converted him to the blues in his teens during the R and B boom of the early 1960s.

 Musical debut: With a local group, The Zulus, in August 1964.
-Formed his own band Autumn Sales, with some friends.
+Formed his own band Autumn States, with some friends.
 Was a lorry driver, building site labourer, shop assistant, then struck up friendship with Ray Laidlaw at Newcastle College Of Art and became acquainted with members of Lindisfarne.
 Joined them when they were reforming in summer 1969.

 Influences: Sonny Terry, Big Walter Horton, Sonny Boy Williamson (harmonica).

 Favourite Musicians: Neil Young, Bob Dylan, Woody Guthrie.

 Residence: Shortly moving into a new bachelor flat.
 At present living with his parents in North Shields.

 Instruments: Harmony electric mandolin, Fender Pro Reverb 40-watt amplifier.
 Hohner Echo Super Vamper harmonicas in keys A, B-sharp, C, D and G. Also plays bugle.

 Education: St Cuthbert’s Catholic Grammar School, Newcastle, and Newcastle College of Art and Industrial Design, where he met Ray Jackson.